Last Updated on October 1, 2020 by Creative Parenting

 For every errand you don’t have to go on, that’ll be more time you can have in your day for other tasks.

 Tip #2: Make Every Hour Count

-This tip might shock you if you implement it:
+This tip might surprise you if you implement it:

 But have you ever counted your minutes?

 Talking about really tracking how you spend every minute at a granular level.
 As a parent working from home, your time is more valuable than ever before.